c-blake/lc/README.md

 targeting max information per row, while staying within an easy to visually parse table format.
 Features along these lines are terse 4 column octal permission codes, rounding to 3-column file ages, 4 column file sizes.
-If it succeeds too well you can have fewer, more spaced columns out more with `lc -n4` or something.
+If it succeeds too well you can have fewer, more spaced out columns with `lc -n4` or similar.
 If it succeeds too poorly, you can use `-m`, drop format fields *or* identify the most effective rename targets with `lc -w5 -W$((COLUMNS+10))` which shows the widest 5 files in each output column (formatted as if you had 10 more terminal cols).
 A hard-to-advocate-but-possible way to save space is `lc -oL`.
-Try it.  { I suspect this minimizes rows within a table constraint, but the proof is too small to fit in the margin. ;-)  Maybe some 2D bin packing expert can weigh in with a counter example. }

-In the other direction, `lc` supports informational bonuses like ns-resolution file timestamps with `%1..%9` extensions to the `strftime` format language for fractions of a second to that many places as per your discretion, rate of disk utilization (`512*st_blocks/st_size` = allocated/addressable file bytes), as well as newer Linux `statx` attributes and birth times.
+Try it. { I suspect this minimizes rows within a table constraint, but the proof is too small to fit in the margin. ;-)  Maybe a 2D bin packing expert can weigh in with a counter example. }

-`lc` also comes with boolean logic combiners for file kind tests, quite a few built-in tests, and is extensible for totally user-defined tests and formats.
+In the other direction, `lc` supports informational bonuses like ns-resolution file timestamps with `%1..%9` extensions to the `strftime` format language for fractions of a second to that many places as per your discretion, rate of disk utilization (`512*st_blocks/st_size` = allocated/addressable file bytes), newer Linux `statx` attributes and birth times, and more.

-So, if there's just a thing or two missing then you can probably add it without much work.
-Given human reading time and fast NVMe devices, even doing "du -s" inside a format call is not unthinkable, though unlikely to be a popular default style.
+`lc` also comes with boolean logic combiners for file kind tests, many built-in tests, and is extensible for totally user-defined tests and formats.
+If there's just a thing or two missing then you can likely add it without much work.
+Given human reading time and fast NVMe devices, even doing "du -s" inside a format is not unthinkable, though unlikely to be a popular default style.
 Hard-coding Git support seems popular these days.
 I do not do that yet, and I'm not sure I want the direct dependency, but you may be able to hack something together.